 A new year is coming up and it’s an opportunity to think about what we want to accomplish in the next year.
 2022 started well but ended with a financial crisis and recession.
 However, tech jobs are still in high demand and the global skills gap is here to stay.
 Digital transformation is still pushing businesses forward, and these businesses still struggle to find tech talent in 2023.

 Reskilling is More Important Than Ever

-Even before the pandemic hit us, the World Economic Forum predicted that by 2022, technology will displace 75 million jobs.
 McKinsey estimated that by 2030, up to 375 million workers may have to reskill because of new technologies like artificial intelligence and automation.
-The economic and job uncertainty of 2020 has emphasized the long-lasting importance of upskilling and reskilling, to keep up to date with industry requirements.
+The economic and job uncertainty of the 2020 pandemic has emphasized the long-lasting importance of upskilling and reskilling, to keep up to date with industry requirements.